AIM Rule 26

 Establish a strategy and business model which promote long-term value for shareholders

 Made Tech is a provider of digital, data and technology services to the UK public sector.
-Founded in 2008 and now with a headcount at 31 May 2023 of over 430 across four UK locations (London, Manchester, Bristol and Swansea), Made Tech provides services that enable central government, healthcare and local government organisations to digitally transform.
+Founded in 2008 and with staff based in four ‘hub’ locations across the UK (London, Manchester, Bristol and Swansea), Made Tech provides services that enable central government, healthcare, local government and public infrastructure organisations to digitally transform.

 Seek to understand and meet shareholder needs and expectations

-The Board is committed to an open and ongoing engagement with the Company’s shareholders to understand their needs and expectations and to ensure that the Company’s business model, strategy and performance are understood.
+The board is committed to open and ongoing engagement with the Company’s shareholders to understand their needs and expectations and to ensure that the Company’s business model, strategy and performance are explained and understandable.

-Regular communication with shareholders centre around the Annual and Interim Reports, the full and half year results announcements, trading updates (where required or appropriate) as well as the Company’s website which provides access to financial reports, announcements and notifications made via a Regulatory Information Service.
+Regular communication with shareholders centres around the Annual and Interim Reports, the full and half year results announcements and trading updates (where required or appropriate) as well as the Company’s website, which provides access to financial reports, announcements and notifications made via a Regulatory Information Service.

-Our Chief Executive Officer is the primary point of contact for shareholders and there is a dedicated email address investor-relations@madetech.com for shareholder questions and comments.
-The CEO is responsible for ensuring that all such feedback from investors is reported to the Board as a whole.
+Our Chief Executive Officer is the primary point of contact for shareholders.
+We have a dedicated email address, investor-relations@madetech.com, for shareholder questions and comments.
+The Chief Executive Officer is responsible for ensuring that all such feedback from investors is reported to the board as a whole.

-Regular meetings are held between the Chief Executive Officer, the Chief Financial Officer and institutional investors and analysts to ensure that the Company’s strategy, financials and business developments are communicated effectively.
-The Independent Non-executive Directors are also available to discuss any matters that shareholders wish to raise and discuss.
+Regular meetings are held between the Chief Executive Officer, the Chief Financial Officer and investors and analysts to ensure that the Company’s strategy, financials and business developments are communicated effectively.
+The Independent Non-Executive Directors are also available to discuss any matters that shareholders wish to raise and discuss.

 Take into account wider stakeholder and social responsibilities and their implications for long term success

-The Board recognises that execution of the Company’s strategy depends upon strong relationships with both its internal and external stakeholders and it therefore seeks to understand stakeholder expectations and how they align with the needs of the business.
-The Board is regularly updated on feedback from stakeholder engagement to ensure that it has a full understanding of the issues that matter most to them so that they can be taken into account in the Board’s decision-making.
+The board recognises that execution of the Company’s strategy depends upon strong relationships with both its internal and external stakeholders, and it therefore seeks to understand stakeholder expectations and how they align with the needs of the business.
+The board will be regularly updated on feedback from stakeholder engagement to ensure that it has a full understanding of the issues that matter most to them so that they can be taken into account in the board’s decision making.

 Employees